karlssonlord/rulemailer/README.md

 ## Install

-Use [Composer](http://getcomposer.org) to install this module's dependencies.

-    composer install --no-dev

-Use [Modman](https://github.com/colinmollenhour/modman) or [Composer](https://github.com/Cotya/magento-composer-installer) to deploy them this module into your Magento app.
-Flush the cache and logout admin user before visiting the configuration section in admin backend.

-## Module assumes
-#### MAGENTO_ROOT placement
-Currently this module makes the assumption that the MAGENTO_ROOT is place in a subdirectory from your project root.

-Either like this

-	src/{MAGENTO_ROOT}

-...or like this

-	src/magento/{MAGENTO_ROOT}

-Directory names won't matter.
+This module can be installed which ever way you like, either through modman or composer, or if you want to you can manually place the files into the correct places.

 #### Cron setup
-It also assumes that the *Magento cron* is running on your server.
-Ohterwise there will be no customer data exported to Rule, other than the subscriber email.
+This module assumes that the *Magento cron* is running on your server.
+Otherwise there will be no customer data exported to Rule, other than the subscriber email.

 Example crontab for Unix type servers: